A Kernel Two-sample Test for Dynamical Systems: Assumptions and Problem Formulation

+\end{defi} Later, we will investigate this property in more detail and leverage powerful estimators in form of the Hilbert-Schmidt independence criterion to determine mixing properties.
+Estimators for the speed of mixing are usually a critical issue when working with mixing arguments.
+In related work, the speed and type of mixing is almost exclusively postulated.
+In contrast, we test if a process is mixing and estimate the actual speed.

-Many practical systems satisfy the above assumptions, or can be approximated as such.
-An important special case that we will investigate in detail are state-space models or Markov chains with continuous state spaces of the type $X_{k+1} = f(X_k) + \epsilon_k$, where $f$ is an appropriate dynamics function and $\epsilon_k$ the process noise.
-This system description is highly relevant in systems and control theory.
+An important special case that we will investigate in detail are state-space models or Markov chains with continuous state spaces of the type $X_{k+1} = \phi(X_k) + \epsilon_k$, where $\phi$ is an appropriate dynamics function and $\epsilon_k$ the process noise.
+This system description is highly relevant in systems and control theory and more recently, reinforcement learning.
 Further, we will also consider chaotic systems, where $\epsilon_k \equiv 0$.
 These are deterministic and violate common probabilistic mixing assumptions.